oapicf/pinterest-sdk/clients/go/generated/docs/CampaignCreateCommon.md

 `func (o *CampaignCreateCommon) UnsetIsAutomatedCampaign()`

 UnsetIsAutomatedCampaign ensures that no value is present for IsAutomatedCampaign, not even an explicit nil
+### GetIsFlexibleDailyBudgets

+`func (o *CampaignCreateCommon) GetIsFlexibleDailyBudgets() bool`

+GetIsFlexibleDailyBudgets returns the IsFlexibleDailyBudgets field if non-nil, zero value otherwise.

+### GetIsFlexibleDailyBudgetsOk

+`func (o *CampaignCreateCommon) GetIsFlexibleDailyBudgetsOk() (*bool, bool)`

+GetIsFlexibleDailyBudgetsOk returns a tuple with the IsFlexibleDailyBudgets field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsFlexibleDailyBudgets

+`func (o *CampaignCreateCommon) SetIsFlexibleDailyBudgets(v bool)`

+SetIsFlexibleDailyBudgets sets IsFlexibleDailyBudgets field to given value.

+### HasIsFlexibleDailyBudgets

+`func (o *CampaignCreateCommon) HasIsFlexibleDailyBudgets() bool`

+HasIsFlexibleDailyBudgets returns a boolean if a field has been set.

+### SetIsFlexibleDailyBudgetsNil

+`func (o *CampaignCreateCommon) SetIsFlexibleDailyBudgetsNil(b bool)`

+ SetIsFlexibleDailyBudgetsNil sets the value for IsFlexibleDailyBudgets to be an explicit nil

+### UnsetIsFlexibleDailyBudgets
+`func (o *CampaignCreateCommon) UnsetIsFlexibleDailyBudgets()`

+UnsetIsFlexibleDailyBudgets ensures that no value is present for IsFlexibleDailyBudgets, not even an explicit nil
+### GetLifetimeSpendCap

+`func (o *CampaignCreateCommon) GetLifetimeSpendCap() int32`

+GetLifetimeSpendCap returns the LifetimeSpendCap field if non-nil, zero value otherwise.

+### GetLifetimeSpendCapOk

+`func (o *CampaignCreateCommon) GetLifetimeSpendCapOk() (*int32, bool)`

+GetLifetimeSpendCapOk returns a tuple with the LifetimeSpendCap field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLifetimeSpendCap

+`func (o *CampaignCreateCommon) SetLifetimeSpendCap(v int32)`

+SetLifetimeSpendCap sets LifetimeSpendCap field to given value.

+### HasLifetimeSpendCap

+`func (o *CampaignCreateCommon) HasLifetimeSpendCap() bool`

+HasLifetimeSpendCap returns a boolean if a field has been set.

+### SetLifetimeSpendCapNil

+`func (o *CampaignCreateCommon) SetLifetimeSpendCapNil(b bool)`

+ SetLifetimeSpendCapNil sets the value for LifetimeSpendCap to be an explicit nil

+### UnsetLifetimeSpendCap
+`func (o *CampaignCreateCommon) UnsetLifetimeSpendCap()`

+UnsetLifetimeSpendCap ensures that no value is present for LifetimeSpendCap, not even an explicit nil
+### GetName

+`func (o *CampaignCreateCommon) GetName() string`

+GetName returns the Name field if non-nil, zero value otherwise.

+### GetNameOk

+`func (o *CampaignCreateCommon) GetNameOk() (*string, bool)`

+GetNameOk returns a tuple with the Name field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetName

+`func (o *CampaignCreateCommon) SetName(v string)`

+SetName sets Name field to given value.

+### HasName

+`func (o *CampaignCreateCommon) HasName() bool`

+HasName returns a boolean if a field has been set.

+### GetOrderLineId

+`func (o *CampaignCreateCommon) GetOrderLineId() string`

+GetOrderLineId returns the OrderLineId field if non-nil, zero value otherwise.

+### GetOrderLineIdOk

+`func (o *CampaignCreateCommon) GetOrderLineIdOk() (*string, bool)`

+GetOrderLineIdOk returns a tuple with the OrderLineId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOrderLineId

+`func (o *CampaignCreateCommon) SetOrderLineId(v string)`

+SetOrderLineId sets OrderLineId field to given value.

+### HasOrderLineId

+`func (o *CampaignCreateCommon) HasOrderLineId() bool`

+HasOrderLineId returns a boolean if a field has been set.

+### SetOrderLineIdNil

+`func (o *CampaignCreateCommon) SetOrderLineIdNil(b bool)`

+ SetOrderLineIdNil sets the value for OrderLineId to be an explicit nil

+### UnsetOrderLineId
+`func (o *CampaignCreateCommon) UnsetOrderLineId()`

+UnsetOrderLineId ensures that no value is present for OrderLineId, not even an explicit nil
+### GetStartTime

+`func (o *CampaignCreateCommon) GetStartTime() int32`

+GetStartTime returns the StartTime field if non-nil, zero value otherwise.

+### GetStartTimeOk

+`func (o *CampaignCreateCommon) GetStartTimeOk() (*int32, bool)`

+GetStartTimeOk returns a tuple with the StartTime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStartTime

+`func (o *CampaignCreateCommon) SetStartTime(v int32)`

+SetStartTime sets StartTime field to given value.

+### HasStartTime

+`func (o *CampaignCreateCommon) HasStartTime() bool`

+HasStartTime returns a boolean if a field has been set.

+### SetStartTimeNil

+`func (o *CampaignCreateCommon) SetStartTimeNil(b bool)`

+ SetStartTimeNil sets the value for StartTime to be an explicit nil

+### UnsetStartTime
+`func (o *CampaignCreateCommon) UnsetStartTime()`

+UnsetStartTime ensures that no value is present for StartTime, not even an explicit nil
+### GetStatus

+`func (o *CampaignCreateCommon) GetStatus() EntityStatus`

+GetStatus returns the Status field if non-nil, zero value otherwise.

+### GetStatusOk

+`func (o *CampaignCreateCommon) GetStatusOk() (*EntityStatus, bool)`

+GetStatusOk returns a tuple with the Status field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStatus

+`func (o *CampaignCreateCommon) SetStatus(v EntityStatus)`

+SetStatus sets Status field to given value.

+### HasStatus

+`func (o *CampaignCreateCommon) HasStatus() bool`

+HasStatus returns a boolean if a field has been set.

+### GetTrackingUrls

+`func (o *CampaignCreateCommon) GetTrackingUrls() TrackingUrls`

+GetTrackingUrls returns the TrackingUrls field if non-nil, zero value otherwise.

+### GetTrackingUrlsOk

+`func (o *CampaignCreateCommon) GetTrackingUrlsOk() (*TrackingUrls, bool)`

+GetTrackingUrlsOk returns a tuple with the TrackingUrls field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTrackingUrls

+`func (o *CampaignCreateCommon) SetTrackingUrls(v TrackingUrls)`

+SetTrackingUrls sets TrackingUrls field to given value.

+### HasTrackingUrls

+`func (o *CampaignCreateCommon) HasTrackingUrls() bool`

+HasTrackingUrls returns a boolean if a field has been set.

+### SetTrackingUrlsNil

+`func (o *CampaignCreateCommon) SetTrackingUrlsNil(b bool)`

+ SetTrackingUrlsNil sets the value for TrackingUrls to be an explicit nil

+### UnsetTrackingUrls
+`func (o *CampaignCreateCommon) UnsetTrackingUrls()`

+UnsetTrackingUrls ensures that no value is present for TrackingUrls, not even an explicit nil
+### GetDefaultAdGroupBudgetInMicroCurrency

+`func (o *CampaignCreateCommon) GetDefaultAdGroupBudgetInMicroCurrency() int32`

+GetDefaultAdGroupBudgetInMicroCurrency returns the DefaultAdGroupBudgetInMicroCurrency field if non-nil, zero value otherwise.

+### GetDefaultAdGroupBudgetInMicroCurrencyOk

+`func (o *CampaignCreateCommon) GetDefaultAdGroupBudgetInMicroCurrencyOk() (*int32, bool)`

+GetDefaultAdGroupBudgetInMicroCurrencyOk returns a tuple with the DefaultAdGroupBudgetInMicroCurrency field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultAdGroupBudgetInMicroCurrency

+`func (o *CampaignCreateCommon) SetDefaultAdGroupBudgetInMicroCurrency(v int32)`

+SetDefaultAdGroupBudgetInMicroCurrency sets DefaultAdGroupBudgetInMicroCurrency field to given value.

+### HasDefaultAdGroupBudgetInMicroCurrency

+`func (o *CampaignCreateCommon) HasDefaultAdGroupBudgetInMicroCurrency() bool`

+HasDefaultAdGroupBudgetInMicroCurrency returns a boolean if a field has been set.

+### SetDefaultAdGroupBudgetInMicroCurrencyNil

+`func (o *CampaignCreateCommon) SetDefaultAdGroupBudgetInMicroCurrencyNil(b bool)`

+ SetDefaultAdGroupBudgetInMicroCurrencyNil sets the value for DefaultAdGroupBudgetInMicroCurrency to be an explicit nil

+### UnsetDefaultAdGroupBudgetInMicroCurrency
+`func (o *CampaignCreateCommon) UnsetDefaultAdGroupBudgetInMicroCurrency()`

+UnsetDefaultAdGroupBudgetInMicroCurrency ensures that no value is present for DefaultAdGroupBudgetInMicroCurrency, not even an explicit nil
+### GetIsCampaignBudgetOptimization

+`func (o *CampaignCreateCommon) GetIsCampaignBudgetOptimization() bool`

+GetIsCampaignBudgetOptimization returns the IsCampaignBudgetOptimization field if non-nil, zero value otherwise.

+### GetIsCampaignBudgetOptimizationOk

+`func (o *CampaignCreateCommon) GetIsCampaignBudgetOptimizationOk() (*bool, bool)`

+GetIsCampaignBudgetOptimizationOk returns a tuple with the IsCampaignBudgetOptimization field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsCampaignBudgetOptimization

+`func (o *CampaignCreateCommon) SetIsCampaignBudgetOptimization(v bool)`

+SetIsCampaignBudgetOptimization sets IsCampaignBudgetOptimization field to given value.

+### HasIsCampaignBudgetOptimization

+`func (o *CampaignCreateCommon) HasIsCampaignBudgetOptimization() bool`

+HasIsCampaignBudgetOptimization returns a boolean if a field has been set.

+### SetIsCampaignBudgetOptimizationNil

+`func (o *CampaignCreateCommon) SetIsCampaignBudgetOptimizationNil(b bool)`

+ SetIsCampaignBudgetOptimizationNil sets the value for IsCampaignBudgetOptimization to be an explicit nil

+### UnsetIsCampaignBudgetOptimization
+`func (o *CampaignCreateCommon) UnsetIsCampaignBudgetOptimization()`

+UnsetIsCampaignBudgetOptimization ensures that no value is present for IsCampaignBudgetOptimization, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)